 Notes: If you are just looking for discounts, coupons, or promo codes – here’s what I’ve got for you.
 I’ve got links with promo codes built in from both GoDaddy & NameCheap.
 I get referral fees from any companies mentioned in this post, but any opinions are based on my experience as a paying customer.

 Still with me?
 Great!
 Let’s dive into the full review!
-Because you’re already the type of person who knows that your domain name is your name on the Internet – and it matters who provides it.
-I’ll break the review down to 6 categories that actually matter – price, user experience, interface, extras, upsells, and principles based on my experience as a consultant & owner of (way too many) domains.
+Because you’re already the type of person who knows that your domain name is your name on the Internet – and it matters who provides it – I’ll break the review down into 6 categories that actually matter – price, user experience, interface, extras, upsells, and principles based on my experience as a consultant & owner of (way too many) domains.

 Domain name providers are pretty notorious for having intro pricing…then raising the price on you to make money ongoing.
 So for me, the best way of judging apples to apples is to look at their 1-year renewal pricing for .com domain names.